anrputina/OutlierDenStream-BigDama18/README.md

-Scripts used in "Telemetry-based stream-learning of BGP anomalies" paper, SIGCOMM'18/BigDama Workshop
+Scripts used to reproduce our work on "Telemetry-based stream-learning of BGP anomalies"
 ======

 - Configuration file